 There are a variety of numbers you can use for your SMS marketing efforts.
-At SimpleTexting we set up every account with a toll-free number to start.
+At SimpleTexting we set up every account with a local number to start, but you can select other numbers types once you upgrade to a paid plan.

-However, many marketers want to use a number that’s shorter and easier to remember.
+Some marketers want to use a number that’s shorter and easier to remember, like 711711.

 These are known as short codes, and the one above belongs to the convenience store chain 7-Eleven.

-So how might your business go about leasing one and why might you want to?
+So, why might your business go about leasing one and how?
 We’ll share everything you need to know in the article below.

 If any of the following reasons are crucial to your text marketing efforts, you may want to consider leasing a short code:

-If you are a SimpleTexting customer or would like to become one, we’ll connect your short code to our platform at no extra charge.
+If you are a SimpleTexting customer or would like to become one, we’ll connect your short code for a one-time setup fee of $2,500.
 We’ll also guide you step-by-step through the provisioning process.
-We never markup the price of a short code.
+We never mark up the monthly price of a short code.

 You can choose between two types of codes to lease—vanity and non-vanity.

-A vanity code is still a 5-6 digit number but it’s chosen by you, subject to availability of course!
-This option would run you $1,000/month, but you have the advantage of selecting more uniform or memorable combinations that make it easier for customers to text in.
+A vanity code is still a 5-6 digit number, but you choose it (subject to availability).
+This option would run you $1,500/month, but you have the advantage of selecting more uniform or memorable combinations that make it easier for customers to text in.
 You could even customize your code to say something specific.
-For example, your code could spell out “PIZZA”-74992.
+For example, your code could spell out “PIZZA” with the numbers 74992 on a phone keypad.

 Upon approval, the last step is to have your short code provisioned.
-This process is again fairly complex and requires an SMS aggregator to connect your code.
-We’ll take care of this step for you.
+This process is fairly complex and requires an SMS aggregator to connect your code, but we’ll take care of this step for you.

 In other words, we create a bridge between you and all the wireless carriers.

-Once connected with an aggregator, you’ll submit another application together.
-This joint application spells out how you plan to advertise your short code as well as what messages you plan to send to subscribers.
+Once connected with an aggregator, we’ll submit another application together.
+This joint application spells out how you plan to advertise your short code, as well as what messages you plan to send to subscribers.

 When you receive final approval from every carrier, they’ll turn on messaging capabilities for your code.
-Once each carrier has completed the process, you’re officially launched and able to send texts.
+Once each carrier has completed the process, you’re officially able to send texts.

-Want to learn a little more about short code leasing from one of our teammates?
-Click the blue chat button in the corner of your screen to start the conversation!
+Want to learn a little more about short code leasing from one of our team members?
+Click the blue chat button in the corner of your screen to start the conversation.
+If you already have a short code, start your free 14-day trial of SimpleTexting to see how easy it is to send texts.